felipebottega/Tensor-Fox/README.md

 ### Sparse Dot MKL environment variable

-It is possible to experience fail in the computations due to the environment variable MKL_INTERFACE_LAYER being differente than ILP64.
+It is possible to experience failure in the computations due to the environment variable MKL_INTERFACE_LAYER being differente than ILP64.
 In some machines this warning can be triggered even when this variable is correct (check this with *os.getenv("MKL_INTERFACE_LAYER")*).
 If this happens, a workaround is to change the line

     int_max = np.iinfo(MKL.MKL_INT_NUMPY).max